kgmonteith/ITBSBC/README.md

 ITBSBC is a script for playing Into The Breach with a Steel Battalion Controller, because why not.

 The aiming lever acts as the mouse; the trigger button is left click, the lock on button is right click.
 The script assumes you're playing the game on your primary display.
+The 'Reset turn' macro is also pretty much hardcoded for a 1920 x 1080 monitor, but that's pretty easy to change.

 # Installation